Skip to content

 Bases: BaseCollection

-AttachmentCollection is a collection class for managing Attachment entities in the Albert platform.
+AttachmentCollection manages Attachment entities in the Albert platform.

 Methods: